-As of July 17, the cumulative Chinook salmon passage at the sonar project near Pilot Station was approximately 175,000 fish, which is the upper end of the preseason outlook but below the historical early year average of about 214,000 fish for this date.
-Based on historical run timing, Chinook salmon passage is estimated to be 99% complete at the sonar project near Pilot Station as of July 17.
+As of July 24, the cumulative Chinook salmon passage at the sonar project near Pilot Station is approximately 176,000 fish, which is near the upper end of the preseason outlook but below the historical early year average of about 217,000 fish for this date.
 Preliminary run timing dates suggest the 2016 Chinook salmon run was up to four days earlier than the historical average run timing.

-As of July 17, approximately 33,000 Chinook salmon have been counted at the sonar project near Eagle, which is above the historical average of approximately 14,000 fish.
-The first two pulses of Chinook salmon have been counted at the sonar and the third and fourth pulses of Chinook salmon should reach the sonar by July 20 and July 26, respectively.
-As a result of considerable conservation efforts, the 2016 Chinook salmon run is expected to meet the border escapement goal, despite being below average in run size.
+As of July 24, approximately 54,000 Chinook salmon have been counted at the sonar project near Eagle, which is above the historical average of approximately 32,000 fish.
+The first three pulses of Chinook salmon have been counted at the sonar and the fourth pulse of Chinook salmon should reach the sonar by July 26.
+As a result of considerable conservation efforts, the 2016 Chinook salmon run is expected to surpass the upper end of the escapement goal into Canada with sufficient surplus for the Canadian TAC harvest share.

-The Chinook salmon escapement goal at the East Fork Andreafsky River has been met and the cumulative Chinook salmon passage estimate at the Henshaw Creek weir is above average for this date.
-The cumulative Chinook salmon passage estimate at the Gisasa Creek weir is slightly below average for this date.
+The Chinook salmon escapement goal at the East Fork Andreafsky River has been met and the cumulative Chinook salmon passage estimate at the Henshaw Creek weir is above average.
+The cumulative Chinook salmon passage estimate at the Gisasa River weir is slightly below average.
 Unfortunately, high water conditions have hindered operations at the escapement monitoring projects on the Salcha and Chena rivers.
 Sonar counts have continued on the Chena and Salcha rivers during high water conditions but apportioned counts of Chinook and summer chum salmon will not be available until post-season data analysis is concluded.

-As of July 17, the cumulative summer chum salmon passage at the sonar project near Pilot Station is approximately 1,900,000 fish, which is above the historical cumulative median of 1,700,000 fish for this date.
-Starting July 18, the summer chum salmon run will be considered complete at the sonar project and chum salmon estimates after that date will be assumed to be fall chum salmon.
+The summer chum salmon run was considered complete at the sonar project near Pilot Station on July 18 and chum estimates after this date are assumed to be predominantly fall chum salmon.
+The cumulative summer chum salmon passage at the sonar was approximately 1.9 million fish, which is above the historical cumulative median of approximately 1.7 million fish.
 The escapement goal of at least 40,000 summer chum salmon at the East Fork Andreafsky River weir was achieved on July 10.
-Summer chum salmon passage estimates at the Gisasa and Henshaw creek weirs are well above average for this date; however, summer chum passage at the Anvik sonar project is below average for this date.
+Summer chum salmon passage estimates at the Gisasa River and Henshaw Creek weirs are well above average for this date; however, the cumulative summer chum passage at the Anvik River sonar project is below average for this date and may end just short of the escapement goal.